Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 Google used to tag content as:

 From a copywriting point of view, a lower reading level as close to basic as possible is advised for most websites.
-This makes your content accessible to the most amount of people.
+This will make sure your content is accessible to the most amount of people.

 But depending on your niche this could change.